Our Music Education School Programs

-Muscles for Musicians for fourth grade students
+Muscles for Musicians for fifth to twelfth grade students

 With schools struggling to keep enough funding for the arts, ensemble programs suffer from extremely high teacher/student ratios.
 The teachers simply do not have enough opportunities for essential one-on-one service for beginning musicians.
 For students enrolled in their school ensembles in grades 5 through 12, we will continue our “Muscles for Musicians” program.